-USDA conducted a study in collaboration with Texas Tech University to determine the nutrient composition of raw and cooked chicken drumsticks and thighs sold as retail parts, for inclusion in SR. Samples of non-enhanced dark meat chicken (n=7) and enhanced (n=7) were procured from 12 retail locations, using the nationwide sampling plan developed for the USDA's National Food and Nutrient Analysis Program (NFNAP).
-Two packages of thighs and drumsticks per location were purchased from retail stores-one to be dissected and analyzed raw and the other to be dissected and analyzed after roasting and braising.
+USDA conducted a study in collaboration with Texas Tech University to determine the nutrient composition of raw and cooked chicken drumsticks and thighs sold as retail parts, for inclusion in SR. Samples of dark meat chicken without added solution (n=7) and dark meat chicken with added solution (n=7) were procured from 12 retail locations, using the nationwide sampling plan developed for the NFNAP.
+Two packages of thighs and drumsticks per location were purchased from retail stores -one to be dissected and analyzed raw and the other to be dissected and analyzed after roasting and braising.
 All of the chicken thighs and drumsticks were shipped to Texas Tech University for processing.
 Weights of meat, skin, and other components were obtained in order to determine cooking yields.
 Samples of meat and skin were homogenized separately, composited, and chemically analyzed for nutrient content.